axstin/qtextract/README.md

   options:
     --help                   Print this help
     --chunk chunk_id         The chunk to dump.
 Exclude this to see a list of chunks (if any can be found) and use 1 to dump all chunks
-    --output directory       For specifying an output directory --data, --datarva info   [Advanced] Use these options to manually provide offsets to a qt resource in the binary (e.g. if no chunks were found automatically by qtextract).
+	--output directory       For specifying an output directory --scanall                Scan the entire file (instead of the first executable section) --section section        For scanning a specific section --data, --datarva info   [Advanced] Use these options to manually provide offsets to a qt resource in the binary (e.g. if no chunks were found automatically by qtextract).
                              'info' should use the following format: %x,%x,%x,%d